Karthikeyan6864/Global-Electronics-Project-2/README.md

-## Project Report: Sales Data Processing, Transformation, and Analysis
+## Project Report: Sales Data Processing, Transformation, and Analysis of Global electronics dataset

 ### Project Objective
-The goal of this project is to process, transform, and analyze sales, customer, product, store, and exchange rate data for a company.
-The final deliverable is a structured MySQL database, with additional insights generated through SQL queries.
+The goal of this project is to process, transform, and analyze sales, customer, product, and store data for Global Electronics.
+The final deliverable is a structured MySQL database, with additional insights generated through SQL queries and a power Bi dashboard.

 ---